ibm-cloud-docs/vpc/data-security.md

 ### Deleting root keys
 {: #delete-root-keys}

-For more information about deleting root keys, see [Deleting root keys](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-delete-root-keys).
+When you delete a root key, all resources that are protected by it become unusable.
+You have a 30-day grace period to restore imported root keys.
+For more information, see [Managing data encryption](/docs/vpc?topic=vpc-vpc-encryption-managing).

-### Deleting a Block Storage volume
+### Deleting Block Storage volumes
 {: #data-delete-volume}

 For more information about deleting Block Storage volumes, see the [FAQs for {{site.data.keyword.block_storage_is_short}}](/docs/vpc?topic=vpc-block-storage-vpc-faq#faq-block-storage-16).

-### Deleting a custom image
+### Deleting custom images
 {: #delete-custom-images}

 For more information about deleting custom images from {{site.data.keyword.vpc_short}}, see [Managing custom images](/docs/vpc?topic=vpc-managing-custom-images&interface=ui).
 Be aware of any virtual server instances that you provisioned with a custom image.
 To remove all data associated with a specific custom image, make sure that you also delete any instances provisioned from the custom image, along with associated boot volumes.